Ciara Janson

-Ciara Janson, previously Janson Zelmerlöw is an English actress.
-She is best known for her role as Nicole Owen on Hollyoaks.
+Ciara Janson (formerly Janson Zelmerlöw) is an English actress known for playing Nicole Owen in the soap opera Hollyoaks.

 Career

 Janson performed voice acting work as a child, from the age of 18 months, leading Hobson's International, an acting agency, to launch a children's division.
 Janson became the youngest child to have a regular radio spot in a show named Victoria when she was five years old.

 Janson's first major television work was as Nicole Owen on Hollyoaks.
 Previous parts include the role of Heidi for a BBC radio drama.
 She left Hollyoaks in September 2006.
 Janson made her theatrical debut in Bad Blood at the Key Theatre.
 She made her West End debut in 2009, playing Louise in New Boy at Trafalgar Studios.

 Janson is a regular voice on BBC Three, and her radio credits include Disney's adaptation of The Famous Five and various dramas for BBC Radio 4.
-She also appears as the Doctor's companion, Amy, in a trilogy of linked Doctor Who audio dramas, beginning with The Judgement of Isskar.
+She also appeared as the Doctor's companion, Amy, in a trilogy of linked Doctor Who audio dramas, beginning with The Judgement of Isskar.
 She voiced Lucy in the Millimages animated series 64 Zoo Lane, from 1999 to 2000.

 She participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.